 Parameters

-• this is reference of your model.
-If you want to present your model response in an html element or a text element, you would use the name attribute
+(required)- This is reference of your model.
+If you want to present your model response in an html element or a text element, you would use the

-• this is the model ID of the model you are using.
-The model ID is assigned when you configure your model and which you see when you enable a model in your job
+(required)- This is the model ID of the model you are using.
+The model ID is assigned when you configure your model and which you see when you enable a model in your job.

 Source Data: